 The Summit of Haleakala is a completely different world.
 With the look and feel of our moon’s landscape, the crater of Haleakala is vast and high.
 Towering to over 10,000 ft, Haleakala Crater regularly reaches below zero in temperature and has on occasion even snowed.
 Dress warmly when visiting this area, and remember to do this especially when you go on a helicopter tour of the crater.
 If you’re planning on catching the sunrise or sunset at the summit, keep in mind that it is cloudy more often than not.
 If it’s clear, you’ll have a view like no other.
 It feels as though you’re on top of the world, and in reality, you are!

 From the crater at Haleakala’s summit, you can watch Maui weather being made.
 On a typically warm day, trade winds carry moisture-laden air up the northeast slopes of Haleakala.
 As the moisture rises, it cools and condenses into the cloud layer that frequently rings the mountain.

-December, January, February
+December, January, and February

 These months on Maui are the pinnacles of summer heat.
 This is often the most humid of the summer months.
 Maui ocean water temperatures are from 79 to 80 degrees Fahrenheit.
 Maui air temperatures are from 70-80 degrees F depending on the area.
 Hana begins to get cooler and drops to between 70-84 degrees F during these last summer months.
-The Pacific Ocean sees Tropical Hurricanes within these months, but are rarely close to the Hawaiian Islands.
+The Pacific Ocean sees Tropical Hurricanes during these months, but they are rarely close to the Hawaiian Islands.